-The Family Medicine Residency takes three years for the resident physician to complete.
-When your resident is graduating at the end of the three years we will have a transition plan in place for a new resident physician to be brought onto your care team.
+It takes three years for a resident physician to complete their family medicine residency.
+When your resident is graduating at the end of the three years, we will have a transition plan in place for a new resident physician to be brought onto your care team.